How to install additional PHP extensions

 ############################################

-FROM base as deploy
+FROM base AS deploy

 COPY --chown=www-data:www-data . /var/www/html